DeclanChidlow/vale.rocks/src/pages/syndication.md

 Lots and lots of sites have syndication feeds, even if they don't always make it obvious.
 They're widely used by everyone from [NASA](https://www.nasa.gov/feed/), to [Apple](https://www.apple.com/newsroom/rss-feed.rss), to small sites like this one, as is evidenced below.

+If you wish to create your own syndication feeds, I've written [a quick guide to creating syndication feeds](https://piccalil.li/blog/a-quick-guide-to-creating-syndication-feeds/) for your reference.

 </details>

 ## Articles